redpwn/rctf/CONTRIBUTING.md

 Finally, you can commit with `git commit`.
 Note that we have [commitizen](https://github.com/commitizen/cz-cli) setup so just fill in the prompts!

-For the commitizen scope prompt, you should put in the name of the filename/path of the least common ancestor of your major changes.
+For the commitizen scope prompt, you should use `client/server/[empty]`.

 > What is the scope of this change (e.g. component or file name)

-For example, if you made substantial changes to only one file, the scope would be that file's name, e.g. `package.json`.

-If you made significant changes to the api handlers in `server/api`, the scope would be `server/api`.

-If you made changes to everywhere, you should leave the scope blank.

-Of course, these are just general guidelines and not strict rules.

 ## Branches